ARM-software/astc-encoder/README.md

     astcenc -tl example.png example.tga 5x5 -thorough

-This is equivalent to using using the LDR color profile and a 5x5 block size to compress the image, using the `-thorough` quality preset, and then immediately decompressing the image and saving the result.
+This is equivalent to using the LDR color profile and a 5x5 block size to compress the image, using the `-thorough` quality preset, and then immediately decompressing the image and saving the result.
 This can be used to enable a visual inspection of the compressed image quality.
 In addition this mode also prints out some image quality metrics to the console.

 The modes available mirror the options used for compression, but use a `t` prefix.